 The DVSIB objective is then given by:

-where the first two terms are variational upper bounds on the mutual information $I(X; Z_X)$ and $I(Y; Z_Y)$, and are implemented as a KL divergence between the variational posterior and a standard normal prior (see App.~\ref{SI:variational} for an extended discussion).
+where the first two terms are variational upper bounds on the mutual information $I(X; Z_X)$ and $I(Y; Z_Y)$, and are implemented as KL divergences between the variational posteriors and standard normal priors (see App.~\ref{SI:variational} for details).
 The third term is a variational lower bound on the mutual information between $Z_X$ and $Z_Y$.
 The superscripts $E,D$ follow the DVSIB nomenclature distinguishing the encoder-side (compression) term(s) from the decoder-side (predictive) term(s), respectively.